MENA Region Forecasts Modest Growth During Times of Turmoil

 UAE strives for economic diversity as oil prices remain flat

 The United Arab Emirates has strived to create a soft landing to protect its economy from the weakened oil market by promoting economic diversity.
 Real estate, banking, and finance, and tourism are some of the areas of focus.
 Tourist arrivals increased in Q1 despite a stronger dirham.
-Although the real estate market is expected to provide growth over the long term, project starts have slowed as the market takes up available units.
+Although the real estate market is expected to provide growth over the long term, the project starts have slowed as the market takes up available units.

 Additionally, the UAE government is planning additional infrastructure projects to support the economy.
 Growth in non-oil business sectors is forecast at 3.8% this year and 3.6% next year.